 "The Schiehallion Appeal will give us access to new drugs for children who have failed conventional chemotherapy.
 We hope that everyone will get behind our appeal to help children with cancer in Scotland”.

-Please, help our kids beat cancer by showing your support for our Schiehallion Appeal, and help children like Layla in the short film below.
+Please, help our kids beat cancer by showing your support for our Schiehallion Appeal, and give our young patients the best possible chance in their fight.

 You can help.
 To make a donation simply: